-Similarly, to previous assertions based on investigations of Dendrobium species (Prasongsom et al., 2016, 2022), it is becoming evident that not all Orchidaceae seeds should be ranked (based on their minute size) within the morphological or morphophysiological dormancy classes (Forbis et al., 2002; Baskin and Baskin, 2014).
+Similarly, to previous assertions based on investigations of Dendrobium species (Prasongsom et al., 2016, 2022), it is becoming evident that not all Orchidaceae seeds should be ranked (based on their minute size) within the sensu lato morphological or morphophysiological dormancy classes (Forbis et al., 2002; Baskin and Baskin, 2014).
 This study elucidates that the orchids with smaller E:S ratios, consequently featuring relatively larger air spaces within their seeds, are more inclined to pertain to one of the aforementioned dormancy classes.
 This inclination is attributed to their defiant germination characteristics, thereby offering a nuanced perspective on the relationship between E:S ratio and dormancy type within the Orchidaceae family.
 On the other hand, species with higher E:S ratios may exhibit non-dormant seeds.
 For instance, Anacamptis sancta has been observed rapidly producing protocorms within a few days of sowing (Oikonomidis and Thanos, 2021).

-In the Orchidaceae family, as well as in the Orchidoideae and Epidendroideae subfamilies, the embryo-to-seed size ratio (E:S) is observed to be smaller in species inhabiting temperate regions worldwide, as well as in terrestrial life form, when compared to their tropical and epiphytic counterparts.
+In the Orchidaceae family, as well as in the Orchidoideae and Epidendroideae subfamilies, the embryo-to-seed size ratio (E:S) is observed to be smaller in species inhabiting temperate regions worldwide, as well as in terrestrial life form, when compared to their tropical and epiphytic counterparts, similar observations were also made in previous works (Tsutsumi et al. 2007, Collier et al. 2023).
 Previous research has illustrated that temperate terrestrial orchid species exhibit a greater need for complex pre-treatments and germination media in contrast to tropical epiphytic counterparts (Rasmussen 1995; Diantina et al. 2020).
 This disparity is commonly interpreted on the basis of the wider mycorrhizal compatibility and the simpler nutritional requirements shown by epiphytic orchids (Teixeira 2013; Rasmussen et al. 2015).
-The reduction in embryo size, as evidenced by general observations on mycoheterotrophic plants by Leake (1994), and the substantial decrease in the embryo-to-seed size ratio (E:S) observed in the present study, align with the prevailing concept of increased nutritional demands in temperate terrestrial orchids.
+The reduction in embryo size, as evidenced by general observations on mycoheterotrophic plants by Leake (1994), and the substantial, secondary, decrease in the embryo-to-seed size ratio (E:S) observed in the present study, align with the prevailing concept of increased nutritional demands in temperate terrestrial orchids.

 It is noteworthy that the fully mycoheterotrophic species exhibit the smallest E:S ratios among the species in the dataset.
 The preponderance of these orchids is found within the subfamily Epidendroideae, which is unsurprising given that out of the 215 fully mycoheterotrophic species in the Orchidaceae family, 155 belong to Epidendroideae.
 Notably, within this subfamily, multiple instances of secondary returns to terrestrial life forms have been documented (Chomicki et al., 2015; Fan et al., 2020).

 Considering both the extremely low values of E:S in fully mycoheterotrophic orchids and the overall trend of lower E:S values in shaded habitats compared to open ones, it is postulated that a reduction in E:S during the family's evolution accompanied the shift of several orchid lineages from open to deeply shaded niches.
-This transition led these species toward the fully mycoheterotrophic end of the autotrophy-mycoheterotrophy continuum.
+This transition was the, potential, result of the shift of these species towards the fullymycoheterotrophic end of the autotrophy-mycoheterotrophy continuum.
 The seeds of these orchids fall into the defiant germination category, posing significant challenges for successful germination.
-In numerous cases, germination was not attainable under in vitro culture (Rasmussen, 1995).
-Hence, these seeds are classified as deeply dormant, belonging to either the morphological or the morphophysiological class (Rasmussen, 1995; Baskin and Baskin, 2014).
+In numerous cases for such species, germination was not attainable under in vitro culture (Rasmussen, 1995).
+Hence, these seeds are classified, by many researchers, as deeply dormant, belonging to either the morphological or the morphophysiological class (Rasmussen, 1995; Baskin and Baskin, 2014).
 In nature, the co-occurrence of a compatible symbiont plays a crucial role in breaking seed dormancy by scarifying the water-impermeable carapace and providing nutrition for germination (Rasmussen, 1995).